Your Friend Chose Another Agent— Now What?Daniel Dobbs2025-03-05T20:08:49-08:00

 Tips to get past the experience

-Jeffrey Miller is a real estate agent with AE Home Group in Baltimore.
+Jeff Miller is a real estate agent with AE Home Group

 As a real estate agent, your network of personal relationships is one of your most valuable assets.
-Working on commission is a hard, & you rely heavily on the support of your close friends and relatives.
+Working on commission is hard, and you rely heavily on the support of your close friends and relatives.

 But what happens when one of those close relationships chooses another real estate agent over you?
-This situation is disheartening & put a strain on a personal relationship.
+This situation is disheartening and can strain a personal relationship.

-When we find out someone close to us went with another agent, our natural reaction is to look internally.
-There are many reasons relatives may select a different agent, and most of them have nothing to do with your abilities.
+When we find out that someone close to us went with another agent, our natural reaction is to look internally.
+Relatives may select a different agent for many reasons, and most have nothing to do with your abilities.

 They may be embarrassed about something in their financing that they would be more comfortable divulging to a stranger.